AsclepiusInformatica/breaking-news/Breaking-News-research/breaking-news-references.md

 ‘Silicon Valley’ Season 3 Finale: An Empire Built on Quicksand success in the tech industry is perceptual and ephemeral, built on valuations that favor potential profit over actual profit and numbers that can be gamed to the point that they are meaningless.

-___
 <http://www.emarketer.com/Article/More-Than-Two-Thirds-of-US-Digital-Display-Ad-Spending-Programmatic/1013789>

-___
-## HTTPS
+### HTTPS

 <https://www.wired.com/2016/04/wired-launching-https-security-upgrade/>
-The sheer volume of entities involved in ad delivery makes it a significant challenge to reliably serve every ad on WIRED over HTTPS.
+> The sheer volume of entities involved in ad delivery makes it a significant challenge to reliably serve every ad on WIRED over HTTPS.
 Our internal ad teams must enforce strict standards around HTTPS compliance for ads with all creatives

 <http://open.blogs.nytimes.com/2014/11/13/embracing-https/>
-authenticity, privacy, security
+> Authenticity, privacy, security

 <https://developer.washingtonpost.com/pb/blog/post/2015/12/10/moving-the-washington-post-to-https>
-Ask any developer at a major media organization what the biggest hurdle to HTTPS adoption is, and the answer is always going to be advertising…
+> Ask any developer at a major media organization what the biggest hurdle to HTTPS adoption is, and the answer is always going to be advertising…

-For the ads that come from ad exchanges, what’s inside is even more of a black box—we have no idea what resources they will include, and no way of preventing specific resources.
+> For the ads that come from ad exchanges, what’s inside is even more of a black box—we have no idea what resources they will include, and no way of preventing specific resources.

-___
 ## Malvertising

 <https://blog.malwarebytes.com/101/2016/06/truth-in-malvertising-how-to-beat-bad-ads/>
-malicious advertising
-70 percent.
+> 70 percent.
 That’s the estimated amount of malvertising campaigns that deliver ransomware as a payload…

-You could be researching business trends on a site like NYTimes.com and, without ever having clicked on an ad, be in trouble.
+> You could be researching business trends on a site like NYTimes.com and, without ever having clicked on an ad, be in trouble.
 A tiny piece of code hidden deep in the ad directs your computer to criminal servers.
 These servers catalog details about your computer and its location, and then select the “right” malware for you.

 <https://blog.malwarebytes.com/threat-analysis/2016/06/petya-and-mischa-ransomware-duet-p2/>
 <https://blog.malwarebytes.com/wp-content/uploads/2016/06/mischa_note.png>

 <http://www.bleepingcomputer.com/news/security/petya-is-back-and-with-a-friend-named-mischa-ransomware/>
 <http://www.bleepstatic.com/images/news/ransomware/m/mischa/ransom-note.png>

 <https://blog.malwarebytes.com/threat-analysis/2016/05/petya-and-mischa-ransomware-duet-p1/>
 <http://www.bleepingcomputer.com/news/security/petya-ransomware-skips-the-files-and-encrypts-your-hard-drive-instead/>
 <http://www.bleepstatic.com/images/news/ransomware/petya/petya-decryption-site.jpg>

 Green Mischa:
 <https://blog.kaspersky.com/mischa-ransomware/12135/>

 <https://blog.malwarebytes.com/threat-analysis/2016/04/petya-ransomware/>
-Petya and Mischa.
+> Petya and Mischa.
 Both are named after the satellites from the GoldenEye movie.

 <http://arstechnica.com/security/2016/03/big-name-sites-hit-by-rash-of-malicious-ads-spreading-crypto-ransomware/>
 <http://www.cnet.com/news/new-york-times-bbc-dangerous-ads-ransomware-malvertising/>
-The Times, the BBC, AOL and a host of other major news and entertainment websites inadvertently ran malicious ads that attempted to hijack the computers of visitors and demand a ransom, according to security researchers Malwarebytes and Trend Micro…
+> The Times, the BBC, AOL and a host of other major news and entertainment websites inadvertently ran malicious ads that attempted to hijack the computers of visitors and demand a ransom, according to security researchers Malwarebytes and Trend Micro…

-"People think you have to click on the ad for something bad to happen, but that's not the case," Segura said.
+> "People think you have to click on the ad for something bad to happen, but that's not the case," Segura said.
 "The malicious activity takes place in a few seconds."
 Malwarebytes Senior Security Researcher Jerome Segura

 <https://blog.malwarebytes.com/threat-analysis/2016/03/large-angler-malvertising-campaign-hits-top-publishers/>

 <https://blog.malwarebytes.com/101/2016/06/malvertising-and-ransomware-the-bonnie-and-clyde-of-advanced-threats/>
-A lot of folks in the business (and consumer) world are shaking in their boots about ransomware.
+> A lot of folks in the business (and consumer) world are shaking in their boots about ransomware.
 It’s understandable.
 Ransomware is a dangerous threat and, if not protected against, can do serious damage to a company’s data, reputation, and bottom line.

-But the truly alarming part is that ransomware is being delivered by malvertising.
+> But the truly alarming part is that ransomware is being delivered by malvertising.
 Malvertising can do this without you knowing (until it’s too late) and without your users taking a single “unsafe” action online.

 <https://blog.malwarebytes.com/cybercrime/2015/04/real-time-bidding-and-malvertising-a-case-study/>
-Malvertising continues to be one of the biggest and most effective infection mechanism which, for the most part, is based on rogue advertisers inserting malicious ads in the machine.
+> Malvertising continues to be one of the biggest and most effective infection mechanism which, for the most part, is based on rogue advertisers inserting malicious ads in the machine.

 <https://www.hsgac.senate.gov/media/permanent-subcommittee-on-investigations-releases-report-online-advertising-and-hidden-hazards-to-consumer-security-and-data-privacy->
-In 2013, the online advertising industry surpassed broadcast television as the largest advertising medium in the United States, with $42.8 billion spent last year alone. .
+> In 2013, the online advertising industry surpassed broadcast television as the largest advertising medium in the United States, with $42.8 billion spent last year alone. .
 Unfortunately, the industry contains significant vulnerabilities that cyber criminals have used to initiate malware attacks against consumers, often without the consumers even having clicked on an advertisement, according to the findings of a nearly year-long bipartisan investigation by the U.S. Senate Permanent Subcommittee on Investigations.

-For example, in February 2014, an engineer at a security firm discovered that advertisements on YouTube served by Google’s ad network delivered malware to visitors’ computers.
+> For example, in February 2014, an engineer at a security firm discovered that advertisements on YouTube served by Google’s ad network delivered malware to visitors’ computers.
 In that case, the user didn’t need to click on any ads; just going to YouTube and watching a video was enough to infect the user’s computer with a virus.
 --Permanent Subcommittee on Investigations Releases Report: “Online Advertising and Hidden Hazards to Consumer Security and Data Privacy”
 The Committee on Homeland Security and Governmental Affairs is the chief oversight committee of the U.S. Senate.